The Hidden Kitchen Understanding the Structure of a Modern Kitchen

 The Home Ventilating Institute (HVI) recommends a ventilation rate of 100 CFM per linear foot of range placed against a wall and 150 CFM when placed above an island.2 These levels will ensure that enough air is being pulled from the system to help maintain healthy indoor air quality.
 A typical 30" range (2.5 feet) should vent at a rate of 250 CFM.

-Generally, local building codes require a capacity of at least 150 CFM, and most areas require makeup air if the capacity exceeds 350 CFM.
-This may require a servo-operated intake vent located (usually) in the basement that automatically opens when the fan is turned on.
+Generally, local building codes require at least 150 CFM, and most areas require makeup air if the capacity exceeds 350 CFM.
+This may include a servo-operated intake vent located (usually) in the basement that automatically opens when the fan is turned on to admit enough fresh air to make up for the air being exhausted to the outside.

 Consider two useful ventilation features: a heat recovery system and automatic vent operation: